OpenNebula/docs/source/legacy_components/ruby_sunstone/sunstone.rst

 OpenNebula :ref:`Sunstone Views <ruby_sunstone_views>` can be adapted to use a different endpoint for each kind of user, such as if you want one endpoint for the admins and a different one for the cloud users.
-You just have to deploy a :ref:`new sunstone server <suns_advance>` and set a default view for each sunstone instance:
+You just have to deploy a :ref:`new sunstone server <sunstone_advance>` and set a default view for each sunstone instance:

 .. code::